ETHLend/Documentation/ETHLendWhitePaper.md

 <h1>7.
 Further Updates</h1> </p>

-<p>Further updates on CRE Token Sale and DAPP updates are published on http://about.ETHLend.io and in our mailing list.
+<p>Further updates on LEND Token Sale and DAPP updates are published on http://about.ETHLend.io and in our mailing list.
 The Token Sale launch will be announced on our mailing list and published on http://about.ETHLend.io/blog </p>

 <p>For questions, join our slack:</p>